marmello77/ImpactFactor/README.md

 ## Functionality

-This is a simple script to run a scientometric analysis of journal impact factors.
-The main focus are ecological journals registered in the Journal Citation Reports (JCR).
+You can use this script to run a scientometric analysis of journal impact factors.
+The main focus are ecological journals monitored by Journal Citation Reports (JCR).

-For the Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES), a major Brazilian funding agency, Biodiversity = Ecology + Oceanography + Plant Sciences + Zoology.
+The Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES), a major Brazilian funding agency, considers Biodiversity = Ecology + Oceanography + Plant Sciences + Zoology.

 ## Data source